monarch-initiative/mondo/docs/editors-guide/add-term.md

 1. Click OK
 1. Click OK

+### Synonym types:

+Synonyms can be further annotated with synonym types.
+Click [here]() for a  summary and description of synonym types in Mondo.

+#### Add a synonym annotation in Protege

+1. Click on the synonym
+2. Click the @ symbol on the synonym
+3. Click `Annotations` +
+4. Click `has_synonym_type` on the left
+5. Click `Entity IRI` on the top of the box
+6. Click `Annotation properties` on the top of the box
+7. Scroll to bottom, and show annotation below `synonym_type_property` (click triangle)
+8. Select appropriate synonym type (e.g. `A synonym that is historic and discouraged`).
+9. Click OK

 #### Add Database cross reference

 - Database cross references to other source ontologies and terminologies can be added to terms